 Jay retired in 2015 as senior historian at the NYC Landmarks Preservation Commission where since 1979 he researched and wrote over 100 designation reports covering all aspects of the city’s architectural, social, and cultural history.
 In 1993, he helped pioneer the concept of recognizing LGBT place-based history by incorporating it into the Commission’s reports.
 This effort culminated in the full essay, “The Lesbian, Gay, Bisexual and Transgender (LGBT) Community’s Presence in the South Village” in the South Village Historic District Designation Report (2013).
 That year, he also co-initiated an online landmarks guide that reinterpreted already designated Landmarks to highlight their LGBT history.

 Separately, Jay was the author of the chapter “Preservation of LGBTQ Historic & Cultural Sites – A New York City Perspective” in the National Park Service’s LGBTQ America: A Theme Study of Lesbian, Gay, Bisexual, Transgender and Queer History (2016).
 He also co-authored the Stonewall nomination, which resulted in the first-ever National Register of Historic Places (1999) and National Historic Landmark (2000) listings for an LGBT site.
 He was the creator and leader of the panel program, “Beyond Stonewall: Recognizing Significant Historic Sites of the LGBT Community” at the 2011 National Trust for Historic Preservation conference in Buffalo, New York.
-As part of the Organization of Lesbian and Gay Architects and Designers (OLGAD), Jay also co-created the 1994 map, “A Guide to Lesbian & Gay New York Historical Landmarks.”
+As part of the Organization of Lesbian and Gay Architects + Designers (OLGAD), Jay also co-created the 1994 map, “A Guide to Lesbian & Gay New York Historical Landmarks.”
 He has co-authored (with artist and historian Susan Tunick) a series of articles on the early 1850s development of American terra cotta, and has also lectured and written on various other cultural heritage topics.

 Amanda Davis has been with the NYC LGBT Historic Sites Project since its founding in August 2015.
 She previously served as the Director of Preservation and Research at the Greenwich Village Society for Historic Preservation and gained experience conducting cultural resource surveys while working for Architectural Resources Group in Los Angeles and the Landmarks Preservation Commission in New York.
 She holds a BA in Architectural History from the University of Virginia and an MS in Historic Preservation from Columbia University.

 Amanda’s passion for researching New York City’s diverse cultural heritage comes in part from documenting her own family’s history.
-Her Jewish ancestors first settled on the Lower East Side in the 1880s before moving to Brooklyn some 40 years later.
+Her Jewish ancestors on her father’s side first settled on the Lower East Side in the 1880s before moving to Brooklyn some 40 years later.
 In the 1960s, her mother’s family immigrated to Queens from Colombia.
 Amanda sews in her spare time and loves that her “abuelita” once worked as a seamstress in the Garment District.

 The project team would like to thank the following group of historic preservationists, authors, and historians who form our advisory committee.
 Their support of the project and their in-depth knowledge of LGBT and NYC history have been invaluable.